PunchThrough/bean-docs/src/projects/fire-pumpkin.md

 ### Hack the Glade

-The air freshener is controlled through it's one shot switch located on the back of the unit.
+The air freshener is controlled through it's one-shot switch located on the back of the unit.
 Normally the air freshener is operated on a timer but glade added a manual one-shot for those especially dank moments.
 The one-shot button is a micro-switch that connects an active low signal to ground in order to activate the unit.
-The ones-shot signal from the air freshener is connected to D0 on the Bean+ and is used to trigger the spray.
+The one-shot signal from the air freshener is connected to D0 on the Bean+ and is used to trigger the spray.

 We removed the batteries that came with the air freshener and opted to power the whole device from the Bean+'s 3.3V regulator.
 This allows the Pumpkin NotiFire to be re-charged and more importantly there is one power switch.
 It is really important when you are working with things that breath fire ;)

-Originally the Pumpkin NotiFire was going to use a stun gun triggered by the Bean+ to ignite the aerosol stream.
-After putting together a questionable Amazon cart that included, servos, butane and many different stun guns we forgot to click the order button.
-After realizing it is pretty hard to find stun guns locally, we fell back on the 1800's classic, a candle.

 {{{img_rel this 'GladeInPackage.jpg' 'New Glade!'
 '75%'}}}